 One of the things that’s recently been at the back of my mind is the Gorillaz franchise.
 I think it’s because it was so ahead of its time – an animated virtual band, with an ongoing story and interactive marketing.
-It is undoubtedly one of the most successful bands of all time.
+They are undoubtedly one of the most successful virtual bands of all time.

 That’s why I wanted to discuss their work and kick off my first music-focused post.
 After all, this is a blog that looks at transmedia storytelling, and that incorporates all manner of mediums – including music.
-When it comes to virtual bands telling multi-media narratives, Gorillaz is undeniably one of the most impressive out there.
+When it comes to virtual bands telling multi-media narratives, Gorillaz is the one to watch.

 By the end of this post, I hope you’ll have a new appreciation for mixed-reality storytelling, music videos, and immersive marketing.
 But first, what is a virtual band?